 A recovery is the process of returning from a recession to previous levels of economic activity and growth.
 Conditions become favorable for businesses to begin hiring.
-Unemployment declines, consumers gain confidence and begin spending, banks resume extending credit, and the recovery, ideally, takes off leading to an economic expansion.
+Unemployment declines, consumers gain confidence and begin spending, banks resume extending credit, and the recovery (ideally) takes off, leading to an economic expansion.

 Recoveries can be slow and gradual.
-Graphically they look like a U. Recoveries can also be rapid, looking more like a V. Double dip recessions are recoveries that look like a W. The return to pre-recession economic activity is interrupted leading to a decline, and then eventually a new recovery.
+Graphically, they look like a U. Recoveries can also be rapid, looking more like a V. Double-dip recessions are recoveries that look like a W. The return to pre-recession economic activity is interrupted, leading to a decline and then eventually a new recovery.

-Double Dip Recessions Throughout U.S. History
+Double-Dip Recessions Throughout U.S. History

 The Double Dip of 1937

 The U.S. economy began to recover from the Great Depression in 1933.
-From 1933 to 1936 unemployment fell from 25% to 14%, and the economy grew at an annual rate of 9%.
+From 1933 to 1936, unemployment fell from 25% to 14%, and the economy grew at an annual rate of 9%.
 But in 1936, the Federal Reserve became concerned about potential runaway inflation and systematically reduced the capacity of the banks to provide credit to business and consumers.

 At the same time, tax increases from the Revenue Act of 1935 and the social security payroll tax took effect.
-Plus, the veterans bonus of 1936 (a spending stimulus) was removed.
+The veterans' bonus of 1936 (a spending stimulus) was removed.
 Higher taxes, reduced credit, and reduced spending were enough to interrupt the recovery from the Great Depression.